Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 The globally unique Chalk Sound National Park is one of the top landscapes in the country, and offers a largely landlocked lagoon with brilliant turquoise water and hundreds of small islands.

-Providenciales doesn’t quite have the selection of historical sites that can be found on some of our other islands, yet there is Cheshire Hall Plantation, a 1700s Loyalist cotton site.
-Today, paths lead around the various ruins and features here and offer a perspective of what life was like in our archipelago in past centuries.
+Providenciales doesn’t quite have the selection of historical sites that can be found on some of the other islands in the country, yet there is Cheshire Hall Plantation, a 1700s-era Loyalist cotton site.
+Today, paths lead around the various ruins and features here and offer a perspective of what life was like in the archipelago in past centuries.

 There’s also The Hole at Long Bay Hills, which is a giant natural sinkhole in the limestone bedrock of the island.
 This chasm drops to water below, and was formed by the Karst process of dissolution as slightly acidic water eroded the soft limestone.